 We at Water Tower Textiles are absolutely passionate about standing with those who are hurting, overwhelmed or lonely and need someone to walk alongside them.
 It is about SO much more than fabric.
 We were designed to live in community with others, to comfort with the comfort we have been given, to equip and encourage each other to develop and use talents and abilities to create something beautiful in this dark world.

-They also wanted to use their influence and success in business to make a difference in the world.
+Water Tower Textiles Canada also wants to use their influence and success in business to make a difference in the wider world.
 A portion of every sale is donated to support families and children in need.
-A portion of sales in the past was donated to Ronald McDonald House, which provides a close place to stay for families while their child is in hospital; and to House of Hope, an orphanage in Haiti that provides a home, education and medical care to orphans and children whose parents can’t afford to raise them.
-Looking forward, WTTC plans to support the work of The Exodus Road, an organization that works to free those caught in slavery and human trafficking around the world.
-Another organization that has tugged on their hearts is Little By Little, which works in Haiti, creating jobs for impoverished parents so they can afford to keep their family together.
+A portion of sales in the past was donated to Ronald McDonald House, which provides a close place to stay for families while their child is in hospital, something Patty and her family needed after her youngest needed emergency surgery after birth.

 WTTC also donates to the work of The Exodus Road, an organization that works to free and rehabilitate those caught in slavery and human trafficking around the world, and to Little By Little, a London, Ontario based organization that works in Haiti, creating jobs for impoverished parents so they can afford to keep their children at home instead of placing them in an orphanage.

 When you purchase from Water Tower Textiles Canada, you are not just buying fabric to create beautiful garments, or add to your stash, you are partnering with women who are passionate about supporting families and children, and bringing life, connection, hope and inspiration to the world.